Constraining the Hubble Constant with a Simulated Full Covariance Matrix Using Neural Networks: Conclusion

 Future work can improve upon this study in several ways.
 (1) Exploring more advanced neural network architectures could enhance the accuracy of covariance matrix simulations.
-(2) Increasing the number of observational data points in the CC dataset could lead to more precise covariance matrix simulations and better constraints on $\mathrm{H}_0$.
-(3) Directly measuring $H(z)$ with an observationally derived covariance matrix rather than relying on a simulated one would allow for a direct comparison to validate the ANN-based approach.
-(4) Further studies should refine the assumptions behind the covariance matrix simulation, such as testing whether the FCNN is truly learning a valid underlying pattern and exploring alternative statistical methods for inferring missing correlations.
+(2) We will investigate the mechanism behind the EMCEE-GP precision gap, specifically, why GP yields systematically wider credible intervals despite similar central \(\mathrm{H}_0\) values.
+(3) Directly measuring $H(z)$ with an observationally derived covariance matrix rather than relying on a simulated one would allow for a direct comparison to validate the PD-CovNet-based approach.
+(4) Further studies should refine the assumptions behind the covariance matrix simulation, such as testing whether the PD-CovNet is truly learning a valid underlying pattern and exploring alternative statistical methods for inferring missing correlations.
 These improvements will help refine $\mathrm{H}_0$ constraints and enhance our understanding of cosmic expansion.